truzo/tomango-2018/site/content/blog/getting-started-aframe.md

 title: "Getting started with A-Frame"
 author: "trys"
 date: 2016-08-17 16:37:30
-excerpt: A-Frame is a brilliant new framework bringing Virtual Reality (VR) to the web. blog/categories:
+description: A-Frame is a brilliant new framework bringing Virtual Reality (VR) to the web. blog/categories:
  - web-design
 ---